larspage/RestaurantDeveloper/PROJECT_STATUS.md

 - **Implementation**: Mock JWT tokens with user-specific identifiers
 - **Pattern**: Create fresh users in `beforeEach` instead of `beforeAll` to avoid database cleanup issues

+### **Optional Authentication**
+- **Decision**: Created optional authentication middleware for mixed auth/guest routes
+- **Rationale**: Some routes like order creation need to support both authenticated users and guests
+- **Implementation**: Middleware that sets req.user if token is provided but doesn't fail if no token
+- **Impact**: Simplified route handlers and improved code consistency

 ### **HTTP Status Codes**
 - **Decision**: Use appropriate HTTP status codes for different error types
 - **401 Unauthorized**: Missing/invalid tokens, user not found